-As you can see, there are more screws on a three-way switch than traditional switches.
+There are no on/off markings on three-way switches.
 There’s a green screw for your ground, a light brass screw for your travelers, and a dark brass screw for your common.

 You might see stab-in slots on switches as well, but I try to stay away from them in favor of screws since they lend themselves to a more secure connection.